-Almost all children between one and three years old have temper tantrums.
-This happens partly because they cannot verbally express their needs.
-When children this age become tired, hungry, frustrated, or frightened, it is harder for them to control their temper.
+Children between 3 and 5 still may have temper tantrums.
+When children become tired, hungry, frustrated, frightened, or when things do not go as desired, it is harder for them to control their temper.

-If you try to reason with or punish your toddler, you may lengthen the tantrum.
+If you try to reason with your preschooler, you may lengthen the tantrum.
 It is better to make sure your child is in a safe place.
 Then ignore the tantrum.
 Don't look directly at your child.
 Don't speak to your child or about your child to others where they can hear you.

-The following may help prevent temper tantrums:
+The following may help to prevent temper tantrums:

 - Keep a daily routine.
 Routines and structure help children understand what to expect. - Help your child meet physical needs.
 Provide healthy meals and snacks, plenty of rest, and time for play and activity. - Set reasonable limits for your child.
-A child should not be expected to sit quietly and be well behaved for long periods. - Give your child choices whenever possible.
-For example, if your child resists a bath, offer a simple choice.
-Try saying, "It's time for your bath.
-Would you like to walk upstairs or have me carry you?"
-On a cold day try saying, "Would you like to wear your blue mittens or your furry mittens?" - Set a good example for your child.
+A child should not be expected to sit quietly and behave well for long periods. - Give your child choices whenever possible.
+For example, if your child does not want to get dressed, offer a simple choice.
+Try saying, "Would you like to wear your blue shirt or your red shirt?" - Set a good example for your child.
 Do not argue or yell in front of your child.